-You might think that reducing the risks associated with hazardous waste will put a dent in your bottom line, but as this case study shows, you can cut costs, reduce your workload, satisfy your insurers and stay compliant.
+You might think that reducing the risks associated with hazardous waste will put a dent in your bottom line, but as this case study shows show you can cut costs and reduce spill risks, as well as reduce your workload, satisfy your insurers and stay compliant.
 Here’s how.

 Our customer was paying for regular collections of oily rag waste which they stored in large external bins on-site.
 Whether the bins were full or not, they were being charged the full-bin rate for removal.
 Meanwhile, full bags of waste had to be manhandled from the shop floor to the external bins - both difficult and dangerous.
 There was another issue: the firm’s insurers wanted any internal waste to be held in metal containers to reduce fire risk.